"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 NASA normally would expect enormous crowds across Florida's "Space Coast" to share that excitement, especially for the first such flight in nearly a decade.
 But the Kennedy Space Center remains closed to non-essential personnel, part of NASA's agency-wide response to the coronavirus pandemic.

-And so, for the first time in its history, NASA will not open the space center for public launch viewing and has sharply limited the number of journalists on site while implementing strict social distancing protocols.
+And so, for the first time in decades, NASA will not open the space center for public launch viewing and has sharply limited the number of journalists on site while implementing strict social distancing protocols.

 "The challenge that we're up against right now is we want to keep everybody safe," Bridenstine said.
 "That's the number one, highest priority of NASA, keeping people safe.
 And so we're asking people not to travel to the Kennedy Space Center.